cuongnb14/web2md/README.md

 - `<start_url>`: The starting URL for crawling.
 - `--output_file`: The output file to store the extracted content (default: `crawled_content.md`).
 - `--max_workers`: The number of concurrent workers (default: `5`).
+- `--rendering`: Use playwright to render page
+- `--only-main`: Only use playwright for first page

 ### Example:
 ```bash